 Dog Tools

-The Siberian Husky is a medium-to-large working breed developed by the Chukchi people of Siberia for sled pulling.
-Known for their stunning blue or multi-colored eyes, thick coat, and independent spirit, Huskies are athletic, mischievous, and require experienced owners.
+The Siberian Husky is a graceful, medium-sized working dog bred by the Chukchi people of northeastern Siberia for long-distance sled pulling in harsh arctic conditions.
+Known for their striking wolf-like appearance, piercing blue or multicoloured eyes, and thick double coat, Huskies are athletic, intelligent, and famously independent.
+They are pack-oriented dogs that thrive on companionship and vigorous exercise, but their strong prey drive and escape-artist tendencies require experienced handling.

 1214